8 Steps to Lead Your Team to Excellence

 One of my favorite quotes begins with, “A task without a vision is drudgery.”

-People are inspired by the vision, outcomes and the North Star goals that you set.
-In other words, their “whys.”
-If the leader is not inspired by the vision, the team won’t be inspired either.
+Your vision, outcomes, and North Star goals inspire people — in other words, their “whys.”
+The team won’t be inspired if the vision doesn’t inspire the leader.
 The word “inspire” is derived from the Latin word “inspirare,” which means “to breathe life into.”

 If you have “Walking Dead” team meetings, your meetings are too focused on the drudgeries and not your aspirations.

 Your culture is the practice’s X factor.
-It’s what brings ideal team members to your doorstep and keeps them long-term.
-Your culture should not only match your vision and values, it should promote them.
+It brings ideal team members to your doorstep and keeps them long-term.
+Your culture should not only match your vision and values, but it should promote them.

 The mark of an excellent culture is the amount of “we, us and our” that is heard, rather than, “I, me and you.”

-When everything is important, nothing is important.
-A great leader can prioritize and chooses their battles wisely.
+When everything is necessary, nothing is essential.
+A great leader can prioritize and choose their battles wisely.

 What’s one thing we can focus on as a team that reduces stress, increases efficiency or morale?
 Once you have chosen a focused path, stay focused.

-Many leaders feel they must do everything on their own.
+Many leaders feel they must do everything themselves.
 Delegation and trust are essential for a team to flourish.
 What gets in the way of effective delegation is a desire for perfection, which prevents the “subgingival” dentist from recognizing excellence.

 Get comfortable with being good enough as you strive for great, otherwise the burden will always remain solely on you.